 The Sandvik organizational model is based on a decentralized business model.
-As of January 1, 2021 there are four separate business areas - Sandvik Mining and Rock Solutions, Sandvik Manufacturing and Machining Solutions, Sandvik Materials Technology and Sandvik Rock Processing Solutions - each based on distinct product offerings.
+There are four separate business areas - Sandvik Mining and Rock Solutions, Sandvik Rock Processing Solutions, Sandvik Manufacturing and Machining Solutions and Sandvik Materials Technology - each based on distinct product offerings.
 Each business area has full responsibility and accountability for its respective business results.

 Sandvik Manufacturing and Machining Solutions is divided into two business area segments - Sandvik Machining Solutions and Sandvik Manufacturing Solutions.
 Further, each of the four business areas is organized in a number of divisions based on product offering or brand.
 The division is the highest operational level in the Sandvik organizational structure.
 Certain divisions that are based on a product offering are also divided into business units representing a defined part of the product offering.

-For an overview of Sandvik's organizational model, refer to pages 2-3 and visit home.sandvik for more detailed information relating to the Group's business activities and product portfolios.
+For an overview of Sandvik's organizational model, refer to page 2 and visit home.sandvik for more detailed information relating to the Group's business activities and product portfolios.